 So by the time when the evil cloud had been torn apart by the wind and the first rays of the sun had touched the earth, all men in the fortress were dead, brave and cowardly ones alike.
 The crocodiles, like ghosts, faded away with the sunlight.

 One day’s journey from the fortress the invaders were celebrating their victory, won without a single warrior lost, far away from the fortress itself.
 Their leader knew what he was doing, very well aware of how powerful his new weapon was.
 Nerai the Great he will be called when his time comes!

 Nerai left his people to celebrate and retired to his tent.
-A little boy was sleeping there among the silken pillows.
-A beggar’s son: shaggy, scrawny, and miserably thin kid.
+A little boy was sleeping there among the silk pillows, a beggar’s son: shaggy, scrawny, and miserably thin kid.
 He looked better after a few days under his benefactor’s care which included lots of food, a warm bed, and a daily bath, but still had a long way to go.
-He curled up in his silks like a kitten, fretful in his sleep.
+He curled up in his silks like a stray kitten, fretful in his sleep.
 Even the sound of Nerai’s soft footsteps startled him.